 The observer technology offers the advantage that the velocity can be calculated with the aid of integration.
 The idea of the observer principle is to connect a mathematical model of the control path parallel to the section observed and with the same transfer behavior.
 In this case, the controller also has the intermediate variables (state variables) of the control path available.
 However in the presence of model deviations (in structure or parameters), different signal values occur between the model and the control path.
 For this reason, the technique cannot be employed in this way in practice.
-However, the model contains the measurable output signal of the control can be used to adapt the model state variables to the state variables of the control path.
+However, the model contains the measurable output signal of the control section as a redundant quantity.
+By comparing the two variables, a tracking control can be used to adapt the model state variables to the state variables of the control path.
 As the model deviations have become minor in this case due to the simple mechanical drive train, the observer now has an efficient aid available to increase the signal quality.
 Increase in signal quality in the observer means that the noise components decrease, and the dynamics improve as the observed speed is feedforward-controlled undelayed by the current and is not just calculated delayed from the position signal using simple differentiation.